Harmony Cove: Francisco de Gurruchaga Refuge

-His name pays homage to Francisco de Gurruchaga, who created the first Argentine naval squadron, patriot of the May Revolution, member of the Great Board of Buenos Aires and of the Assembly of the Year XIII for Salta Province.
-During its use as a base a post office was opened using its own stamp.
+Its name pays homage to Francisco de Gurruchaga, who created the first Argentine naval squadron, patriot of the May Revolution, member of the Great Board of Buenos Aires and of the Assembly of the Year XIII for Salta Province.
+During its use as a base, a post office was opened using its own stamp.

-The first chief of the base was the midshipman Raul Sotelo and the Antarctic Task Force vessels, that participated in the construction of the refuge, were the ARA Chiriguano and the ARA Yámana tugs.
+The first chief of the base was the midshipman Raul Sotelo, and the Antarctic Task Force vessels that participated in the construction of the refuge were the ARA Chiriguano and the ARA Yámana tugs.